 The Company currently has limited operations.
-The Company's operations now are focused on providing outsourced, customized international healthcare services to the rapidly changing health care industry primarily focused in the People's Republic of China.
-The Company is also pursuing the provision of these services in the United States as well as certain strategic partnerships and property ownership and management.
+The Company's operations now are focused on providing outsourced, customized international healthcare services to the rapidly changing health care industry primarily focused in the People's Republic of China and real estate property ownership and operation in the United States.
+The Company is also pursuing the provision of healthcare services in the United States.
 These unaudited condensed consolidated financial statements have been prepared assuming that the Company will continue as a going concern, which contemplates, among other things, the realization of assets and the satisfaction of liabilities in the normal course of business.